sladkoff/minecraft-prometheus-exporter/README.md

 A **Bukkit plugin** which exports Minecraft server stats for Prometheus.

-Looking for prometheus-export for a network?
-Try [Bungeecord Prometheus Exporter](https://github.com/weihao/bungeecord-prometheus-exporter)!
+If you're running multiple Minecraft servers behind a BungeeCord proxy, you might also be interested in [Bungeecord Prometheus Exporter](https://github.com/weihao/bungeecord-prometheus-exporter) for additional metrics!

 ## Quick Start